 Of course, seeing a physician is best, especially if the lump persists or has worrisome characteristics.
 Usually, reassurance is all that is needed, however, an evaluation, especially early in the course, may allow treatment of a more serious condition when it is still curable.

+your physician.
 Dr. Kelly sees patients in our Fort Mill and Rock Hill offices.
 To make an appointment with him or any of CEENTA’s ENT doctors, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.